emichael/dslabs/README.md

 which systematically explore the state-space of students' implementations.
 These tests are much more likely to catch many common distributed systems bugs, especially bugs which rely on precise orderings of messages.
-Moreover, when a bug is found, these search-based tests output a trace which generates the issue, making debugging dramatically simpler.
+Moreover, when a bug is found, these search-based tests output a trace which generates the error, making debugging dramatically simpler.
 Finally, DSLabs is integrated with a tool for [visualizing executions of distributed systems](https://github.com/uwplse/dviz), which allows students to graphically